 Near Waubay in Day County, South Dakota — The American Midwest (Upper Plains)

-Topics and series.
-This historical marker is listed in these topic lists: Charity & Public Work • Environment • Horticulture & Forestry.
-In addition, it is included in the Former U.S. Presidents: #26 Theodore Roosevelt series list.
-A significant historical date for this entry is March 14, 1903.
+Topics.
+This historical marker is listed in these topic lists: Charity & Public Work • Horticulture & Forestry.

 Location.
-45° 25.887′ N, 97° 18.485′ W. Marker is near Waubay, South Dakota, in Day County.
+45° 25.526′ N, 97° 19.764′ W. Marker is near Waubay, South Dakota, in Day County.
 Marker is on Waubay Refuge Entrance Road.
-The marker is one half mile from the park entrance Touch for map.
+The marker is two miles over the causeway from the park entrance off 466th ave.
+Touch for map.
 Marker is in this post office area: Waubay SD 57273, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Waubay Wetland Management District (here, next to this marker); Changes on the Land (approx. 0.4 miles away); a different marker also named Waubay National Wildlife Refuge (approx. one mile away); Potholes and Prairie (approx. 1.1 miles away); Saving Men and Beasts (approx. 1.1 miles away); A Room with a View (approx. 1.1 miles away); Roberts County / Day County South Dakota (approx. 7.9 miles away); Pioneering in Dakota (approx. 10 miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+Saving Men and Beasts (here, next to this marker); Potholes and Prairie (here, next to this marker); Waubay National Wildlife Refuge (about 800 feet away, measured in a direct line); Changes on the Land (approx. ¾ mile away); Waubay Wetland Management District (approx. 1.1 miles away); a different marker also named Waubay National Wildlife Refuge (approx. 1.1 miles away); Roberts County / Day County South Dakota (approx. 8.1 miles away); Pioneering in Dakota (approx. 9 miles away).
 Touch for a list and map of all markers in Waubay.